unsplash/datasets/DOCS.md

 *Note: a conversion is currently defined as a user selecting an image to download it.*

-The `conversions` dataset has one row per search conversion.
+The `conversions.tsv` dataset has one row per search conversion.
 The dataset tells you which photo has been downloaded for a search, the country of origin, and an anonymous identifier to indiciate the unique users.

 | Field                         | Description |
 |-------------------------------|-------------|